Translation across cultures or even across audiences in the same culture. — English

 - Familiar Soundtrack, Foreign Lyrics: A song plays that's a cover of a popular song, but in the characters' native language.

 - Fan Sub: There aren't any subtitles officially available in a country, so viewers write their own.

-- Fan Translation: A foreign work has fans add unofficial subtitles translating the dialogue and text to their native tongue.
+- Fan Translation: A foreign work has fans either translating the text, or subbing/dubbing the dialogue to their native tongue.

 - Gag Dub: A show is dubbed inaccurately as a joke.

 - Golden Translator: A writer who also translates books.

 - Good Bad Translation: When a bad translation becomes popular with the audience.

 - Hong Kong Dub: The dub does a bad job at making the translated dialogue match the character's lip movements.

 - Importation Expansion: When a movie is imported to a new country, it gets new scenes added.